Last Updated on April 12, 2023

 On a street one Sunday morning, while waiting for the Rufeo Tamiyo Museum to open, we met a woman making fresh tortillas on a small sidewalk stove.
 She was offering three types – chicharrón (fried pork skin), another guiso (stew of chicken) and a third chile poblanos, cut up chili in a cream sauce on top of refried beans and a little corn – all prepared the night before, she told us, so she would be prepared to just cook her fresh sidewalk tortillas for morning church-goers.

-Oaxaca is especially well known for its moles (the best are said to come from there), the spicy slow-cooked sauces popular all over Mexico.
-In fact, it has seven different kinds ranging from Mole Verde (made with fresh herbs) to the 30-ingredient Mole Negro.
+Oaxaca is famous for its moles (the best come from there), the spicy slow-cooked sauces popular all over Mexico.
+In fact, Oaxaca has seven different kinds ranging from Mole Verde (made with fresh herbs) to the 30-ingredient Mole Negro.

 One excellent, upscale restaurant is the Catedral Restaurant in the historic area.
 A large meal for two, with three glasses of wine, was about $60.